 Children who do not receive benefits from the programs listed above can qualify based on household income.
 The threshold increases by the number of dependent children.

-Here are the income thresholds for HSO, effective July 1, 2025:
+Here are the current income thresholds (as of July 1, 2025) for HSO:

 | Number of Children in Household | Maximum Adjusted Family Net Income |